sls-reference-architectures/testing-in-layers/README.md

 # testing-in-layers
-A reference project to demonstrate testing at unit, int, and e2e layers
+A reference project to demonstrate testing at unit, int, and e2e layers (this has nothing to do with Lambda "layers")

 ## The Testing Honeycomb
 The "honeycomb" reference is to the inversion of the traditional "Testing Pyramid" into a shape that reflects the proportion of tests at each layer.
 Layer names are contentious; their definitions are less so.
 I will focus on the definitions and provide provisional names.